N-Srinivas/JavaSelenium/README.md

 Your example must do the following:

--Implement in Java
--Implement for multiple browsers
--Implement Assertions
--Utilize Page Object Design Pattern
+Implement in Java, Implement for multiple browsers, Implement Assertions, Utilize Page Object Design Pattern.
--You must use the tools - Gradle, TestNG or JUnit 5, Selenium 3+
+You must use the tools - Gradle, TestNG or JUnit 5, Selenium 3+

 Testing Scope:
 Functional/E2E Tests